Incubaid/arakoon/doc/managing_arakoon.rst

 Creating a Cluster
 ==================
-After the installation of Arakoon via its `debian package`_, you can create an Arakoon configuration file anywhere on your harddisk.
+After the installation of Arakoon via its
+:doc:`debian package <installing_arakoon>`, you can create an Arakoon configuration file anywhere on your harddisk.
 By default Arakoon looks for the configuration file cfg/arakoon.ini, relative to the current working directory.
 If you want to use another location and name for the configuration file, you must use the -config argument with the arakoon command.

-To create a cluster, you have to define the whole cluster and its nodes in a `configuration file`_.
-For an example, see the `Arakoon Deployment page`_.
+To create a cluster, you have to define the whole cluster and its nodes in a :doc:`configuration file <arakoon_configuration>`.
+For an example, see the :doc:`Arakoon Deployment page <arakoon_deployment>`.

 The defined directories in the configuration file must be created before you can continue with Arakoon.
 If directories are missing, you get errors when starting an Arakoon node.

-.. _debian package: installing_arakoon.html
-.. _configuration file: arakoon_configuration.html
-.. _Arakoon Deployment page: arakoon_deployment.html

 Starting a Node
 ===============